sap-labs-france/ev-server/readme.md

 ### Notifications

-The user will receive a notification when, for instance, his vehicule will be charged.
+The user will receive a notification when, for instance, his vehicule will be fully charged.

-Only Email notification is implemented today.
+Only notification via emails is implemented today.

 #### Email Notification